Search results for

 Rita El Khoury / Android Authority

 “Remember that yogurt place outside of Bhaktapur that the driver stopped by on the way back to Kathmandu?”
 Or maybe, “what’s the name of that bridge I drove across on my way from Athens to Missolonghi?”
-Google Maps’ Timeline has those answers that I’ve long ago forgotten.
+Google Maps’ Timeline always had those answers that I’d long ago forgotten.
 It’s a bit like an organized version of my visual memory.
 If I can vaguely place a memory, Timeline helps me find exactly where and when it occurred, and it’s especially handy if I never took any photo in that place.
 Otherwise, yes, it’s easier to just check Google Photos instead.

 Timeline helped me refresh long-lost memories as well as jog my memory about recent purchases or expenses.